AtulSinghArora/QR/FRIA2018/README.md

 ## Documents

-* Extended abstract of the $1/10$ result | This was written for submission to QIP 2018
+* Extended abstract of the $1/10$ result | This was written for submission to QIP 2018.
-* Poster for the $1/10$ result | This was presentad at QIP 2018
+* Poster for the $1/10$ result | This was presentad at QIP 2018.
-* Progress report and project plan, FRIA 2017
+* Draft of the $1/10$ bias protocol | This is password protected.
-*
+* Progress report and project plan, FRIA 2017 | To facilitate comparison.